 Use Caution When Installing Plugins and Extensions

-Plugins and extensions are small software packages that are installed in your web browser to provide features and services that that extend the capabilities of your web browser.
+Plugins and extensions are small software packages that are installed in your web browser to provide features and services that extend the capabilities of your web browser.
 Some common example are ad blockers, spelling and grammar checkers, RSS feed readers, or web conferencing tools.
 These can be useful tools when it comes to reducing annoying advertising clutter on websites or keeping you more organized and productive, but you should always be cautious about downloading new plugins and extensions.

 Always confirm the source of the plugin or extension.
 Many of these plugins are created by the vendors who provide the browsers; Google, Mozilla, Apple, and Microsoft all offer extras for their browsers.
 Other vendors (called “third-party vendors”) also offer plugins and extensions so that you can use their services within your browser.
 However, disreputable companies, scammers, and data thieves can also use plugins and extensions to steal information, spy on your online activity, or just create endless annoyance and inconvenience with unwanted advertising.